yetulaxman/containers-workflows/_hands-on/day2/deepvariant.md

 7. Prepare a batch script (e.g., deepvariant_puhti.sh) to run WGS analysis on Puhti.
 A batch script template with all necessary information is provided below.
   Please note that this batch also uses a special CSC-specific [singualrity_wrapper](https://docs.csc.fi/computing/containers/run-existing/) command to set appropriate options automatically for running Singularity.
 You are free to use plain singularity command by taking care of bind mounts appropriately.
-You are required to change the project number of this course or your own project before submitting the script on Puhti cluster.
+You are required to use a valid project number in the script before submitting it to Puhti cluster.

    ```bash
    #!/bin/bash